samsquire/ideas4/README.md

 Write an Interface Description Language for a standard library and allow the implementation of the standard library to exist in every language.

-# 489. 2d Language
+# 489. No Empty screen

-Every widget on the screen should do something, so we don't have an empty screen.
+When an editor is opened, it shouldn't be empty.
+There should be widgets on the screen and every widget on the screen should do something, so we don't have an empty screen.

 # 490. Expression AST multiplication metaprogramming